Complete branding and identity system

 Established in 1947, Bow Hill Blueberries is the oldest family-run blueberry farm in the Skagit Valley, and newly Certified Organic.
 As the second family to own the farm, owners Susan & Harley Soltes’ goal is to create a vibrant, community oriented You-Pick and We-Pick farm that provides a safe, fun place for families to enjoy picking and eating blueberries right off the bush.

-I was asked to create a brand for the farm several years ago, which recently expanded into jam, pickled, dried, frozen and fresh blueberry packaging.
-For this project I wanted to make sure the heritage of the farm could be felt through the design, but with a clean and modern twist.
+I was asked to create a brand for the farm in 2012, which expanded into jam, pickled, dried, frozen and fresh blueberry packaging.
+In late 2016 and 2017 we did a farm and packaging rebrand, adding juice and powder, and adjusting the design to fit the artisanal and fine food retailers now carrying the products.
+As with the previous design, it was important to make sure the heritage of the farm could be felt through the packaging, but with a clean and modern twist that emphasized the quality of the products.

 Branding & collateral